SFDO-Tooling/CumulusCI/docs/dev.rst

 Automatic Cleaning of ``meta.xml`` Files on Deploy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To let CumulusCI fully manage the project's dependencies, the ``deploy`` task (and other tasks based on ``cumulusci.tasks.salesforce.Deploy``, or subclasses of it) automatically removes the ``<packageVersion>`` and its children from all ``meta.xml`` files in the deployed metadata.
+To let CumulusCI fully manage the project's dependencies, the ``deploy`` task (and other tasks based on ``cumulusci.tasks.salesforce.Deploy``, or subclasses of it) automatically removes the ``<packageVersion>`` element and its children from all ``meta.xml`` files in the deployed metadata.
 Removing these elements does not affect the files on the filesystem.

-The reason for stripping ``<packageVersion>`` elements on deploy is that the target Salesforce org automatically adds them back with the installed version of the referenced namespace.
-This feature lets CumulusCI fully manage dependencies, and avoids rushing a new commit of ``meta.xml`` files when a new underlying package version is available.
+This feature supports CumulusCI's automatic dependency resolution by avoiding a need for projects to manually update XML files to reflect current dependency package versions.

 .. note:: If the metadata being deployed references namespaced metadata that does not exist in the currently installed package, the deployment throws an error as expected.

-The automatic cleaning of ``meta.xml`` files can be disabled by setting the ``clean_meta_xml`` task option to ``False``.
+The automatic cleaning of ``meta.xml`` files can be disabled by setting the ``clean_meta_xml`` option to ``False``.
 Prior to the addition of this functionality, there were unnecessary delays in the CumulusCI release cycle due to the need to create a new commit on ``main`` (and thus a feature branch, PR, code review, and so on) just to update the ``meta.xml`` files.
 CumulusCI's GitHub dependency functionality already handles requiring a new production release, so the only reason to do this commit was for the ``meta.xml`` files.
 Automatically cleaning the meta.xml files on deploy eliminates the need for this commit.

 One drawback of this approach is that developers need to handle the diffs in the ``meta.xml`` files by either ignoring them, or committing them as part of their work in a feature branch.